xinjli/notes/docs/0x0-Mathematics/0x04-Applied/0x040-Probability.md

 **Proposition (independence and covariance)** If $X,Y$ are independent random variables, then $\text{Cov}(X,Y) = 0$

 However, the opposite is not always true, i.e. covariance does not necessarily means independance.
+In some special cases, it is true though (see C&B Lemma 5.3.3)

 Covariance and correlation measure only a particular kind of *linear* relationship.
+To measure the general independence relation, use mutual information instead.
+If $I(X; Y)==0$ then $X,Y$ are independent.

 !!! example "$(X,Y)$ has covariance 0 but dependent"